wechaty/docusaurus/jekyll/_posts/2021-01-14-wechaty-puppet-service.md

 Wechaty is built on top of the Wechaty Puppet API.
 If we can use the Wechaty Puppet Providers remotely via network, then Polyglot Wechaty will be able to use the Wechaty Puppet API from the TypeScript ecosystem.

 How can we use a Wechaty Puppet Provider remotely via network?
-The answer is that we can convert it to gRPC service.
+The answer is that we can convert it to Remote Procedure Call (RPC).

-In Feb 2020, we finished the [Wechaty gRPC](https://github.com/wechaty/grpc) service abstracting module with the [wechaty-puppet-hostie](https://github.com/wechaty/wechaty-puppet-hostie) implementation.

-The goal of Wechaty gRPC is to cloudify our Wechaty Puppet Providers.
+The goal of Wechaty RPC is to cloudify our Wechaty Puppet Providers.
 A Wechaty Puppet Provider, like [PadLocal](https://github.com/padlocal/wechaty-puppet-padlocal), is written in TypeScript and can only be used in TypeScript program locally.

-With gRPC, we can design our Wechaty Ecosystem Architecture as the following diagram:
+With RPC, we can design our Wechaty Ecosystem Architecture as the following diagram:

 ```asciiart
   +-------------------------------------------------------+